Song

 The third-best-selling single of all time in the UK, "Bohemian Rhapsody" topped the UK Singles Chart for nine weeks (plus an additional five weeks after Mercury's passing in 1991).
 Over six million copies were sold globally, and it also reached the top of the charts in a number of other nations, including Canada, Australia, New Zealand, Ireland, and the Netherlands.
 The song's 1976 peak in the US was at number nine, but after featuring in the 1992 movie Wayne's World, it rose to a new high of number two.

-Lyrics of the song Bohemian Rhapsody by Queen
+Bohemian Rhapsody lyrics by Queen

 Is this the real life?